 Chatnie is from the Cornwall area and possesses a business degree in management and marketing.
 She has experience working with start-ups through the Saint Regis Mohawk Tribe.
 She is very passionate about entrepreneurship and economic development and is very excited to help individuals expand their professional horizons through the Ontario Emerging Jobs Institute.

-Business Curriculum Developer
+Business Curriculum Instructor

 David was raised in part in SD&G and has over 20 years of experience in business, information technology, and corporate training.
 He has worked in various industries ranging from banking and tax compliance to commercial aviation and workforce logistics.
 David holds an undergraduate certificate in business administration from the University of Ottawa and a postgraduate diploma in applied information technology from Information Technology Institute (Ottawa).
 He also teaches in the School of Computing at St. Lawrence College.